FEMENA supports WHRDs, their organizations and feminist movements through four interlinked approaches:

 Examples of our ongoing and planned programs & activities include:

 1. Analysis of Trends and Policy:

-FEMENA provides critical and timely analysis on important trends and issues related to the situation of women, WHRDs and feminist organizing in the region.
+FEMENA strives to provide critical and timely analysis on important trends and issues related to the situation of women, WHRDs and feminist organizing in the region.

-FEMENA documents innovative and progressive strategies used by feminist movements in the region, with the aim of ensuring that progressive feminist movements are not sidelined by the international community seeking to respond to growing conservatism, increased authoritarianism, conflict and extremism.
+FEMENA aims to document innovative and progressive strategies used by feminist movements in the region, with the aim of ensuring that progressive feminist movements are not sidelined by the international community seeking to respond to growing conservatism, increased authoritarianism, conflict and extremism.

 3. Fostering Development of Communities of Practice:

 FEMENA believes in south-south collaboration, sharing and learning.
 As such, we seek to convene or provide space for the coming together of feminist activists from the global south and especially the MENA/Asia region.
 We believe that learning and sharing is most effective when it is focused and provides technical and other forms of support for collaboration or replication.
 Our convening is linked with our trends and policy analysis and documentation efforts as well as our advocacy efforts.
 So groups are convened prior, after or as a component of our analysis or documentation efforts.
 At present FEMENA is facilitating the creation of communities of practice in the following areas:

 - Ensuring Resilience of Progressive Feminist Movements in MENA/Asia region

 Supporting Movements in Restrictive Civil Society Space: FEMENA will be convening feminists from the region to discuss the impact of shrinking civil society space on their efforts to organize and on the wellbeing of women in their countries.
 The convening aims to identify specific strategies for ensuring the resilience of progressive movements in the region.